FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-dropdown.md

         description: The text shown to the left of the dropdown.
         dynamic: true
     Options:
         description: A list of the options available in the dropdown.
-Each row defines a `label` (shown in the dropdown) and `value` (emitted on selection) property.
+Each row defines a 'label' (shown in the dropdown) and `value` (emitted on selection) property.
         dynamic: true
     Allow Multiple:
         description: Whether or not a user can select multiple options, if so, checkboxes are shown, and value is emitted in an array.